alierfanianomidvar/semicolon/README.md

 #### `Ali Tahvildari`

 He had a diverse set of responsibilities, which included designing and implementing the order entity and fixing any related issues.
-He also collaborated with others to implement Swagger and design and imple- ment the wireframe for the system layout and contributed to the implementation of the material and user API methods, as well as some methods in the User module.
+He also collaborated with others to implement Swagger and design and imple-ment the wireframe for the system layout and contributed to the implementation of the material and user API methods, as well as some methods in the User module.
 For front side he developed, Order entity and implemented the Material module of the back-end system using Spring Boot,